omerpintel/CPU-Architecture/README.md

 ----------------------------------

-This Git includes 3 directories:
+This Git includes 4 directories:
 1. Concurrent_Codes
 2. Sequential_Codes
 3. Multi - Cycle Digital System
+4. FINAL PROJECT
-All will be explained further.
+Final Project combines what I've learned throughout all labs & has its own readme.txt file.
+All other directories will be explained further.

 ----------------------------------
 Concurrent_Codes: